 Before a case with these characteristics are categorised, there will be a discussion with the District Professional Conduct Manager (and, if necessary, Police Professional Conduct at PNHQ) to discuss and agree on the appropriate actions and a timeframe within which they are to be undertaken.
-If no such agreement is reached, the case will not be made a Category 4.
+If no such agreement is reached, the case will not be made a Category C.

-Category 5 - No further action
+Category D - No further action

 It is in the interests of both the complainant and Police that matters of no real substance are identified and concluded at the earliest possible opportunity.
+This decision will only be made after appropriate research, collation and analysis of available information relating to the complaint has been undertaken.